Ocean Gales & Weekend Heat - KION546

 WEATHER STORY

-No major changes in the weather are expected in the short term.
-Our light west-northwesterly flow will get a little stronger and a little more northwesterly on Tuesday.
-That will change the configuration of the clouds around the bay.
-We’ve been in a persistent pattern for the past few days without much change.
-By Tuesday, Santa Cruz will be sunnier and warmer, but not much will change on the south side of the bay.
 High pressure will slowly edge back to the west from the Four Corners region as we head into the weekend.
 This will lead to a net warm-up that will mostly be felt inland.
 By Saturday, even coastal areas will see highs at or above normal, while inland areas are scorching in the 90s-100s.
-Some monsoonal moisture will rotate around the high from the south, but at this moment, that may only translate to some high cloudcover.
+Some monsoonal moisture will rotate around the high from the south in the form of high clouds starting Thursday.

 FORECAST & ALERTS